-I recently had the chance to visit Thorsmork, in the end of October.
-It was clearly a magical experience to see this valley when covered in snow.
-The weather was quite moody though, but in order to write this article, I forced myself really hard to still roam almost every single hiking path of the area.
-Let’s just say that I could have a much worse job.
+I recently had the chance to visit Thorsmork, a valley in the Highlands of Iceland, in the end of October.
+It was magical to see the valley when covered in snow, although the weather was quite moody.
+Anyways, in order to write this article, I forced myself to still roam almost every single hiking path of the area.
+So here's a guide to winter hiking in Thorsmork.

 Thorsmork is located on the south coast of Iceland, in the highlands.
 It is a bit up north of the glacier of Eyjafjallajökull and between two other glaciers: Mýrdalsjökull and Tindfjallajökull.
 Thorsmork, (or “Þórsmörk” in Icelandic), means the “forest of Thor”.
 The climate there is a bit nicer than it usually is in the south of Iceland because it is sheltered from the winds by the surrounding mountains.
 It is almost inaccessible unless you are in a super jeep, most likely during a guided tour.

 It is definitely a hiker’s paradise, with a tremendous amount of hiking paths in the valley, most of them not challenging at all.
 Of course, it is also well known for being the connection between the two most famous treks of the country: The Fimmvörðuháls and The Laugavegur hiking trail.

 In this article, I will only write about hiking in Thorsmork, read “Thorsmork Valley: a Gem in the Highlands of Iceland” to get more information about the location itself and the practical information: transportation, accommodation etc. All information about hiking are provided considering The Thorsmork Volcano Huts as your starting point.